Our Blog

 Loui and Dad Owen in candid black and white family photo

-The support I’ve got from my friends and colleagues has been so encouraging and I would encourage anyone in a similar position to be upfront about their experiences.
+I would encourage anyone in a similar position to be upfront about their experiences.
 It was scary and difficult, but also very comforting to look around the room and see all those people crying with me.

 I can only speak for myself and what worked for me, but I found grief was like a downward spiral.
 You’re in this little cocoon and it’s so hard to get out, but you just need to do it.
 You need to push yourself to get out there.
 There are so many support groups out there, and I found a lot of comfort online.